Official state symbol Louisiana State Flag Adopted 1912 Standardized 2010

 Louisiana State Flag

-Meaning of the Louisiana State Flag
+What the Louisiana Flag Communicates

 Louisiana adopted the pelican as a symbol of commitment to its citizens.
 The three chicks represent the people being nurtured.
 The blood dripping from the pelican's breast emphasizes sacrifice.